Policies and Guidelines for Employers

 - Communicate to candidates as soon as possible.

-- Contact the Career Center.
+- Contact Career Services.

-- Stay in communication with candidates and the Career Center regarding start dates.
+- Stay in communication with candidates and the Career Services regarding start dates.
 We expect all employers to treat candidates in an ethical manner.
 We reserve the right to deny access to on-campus recruiting to any employers who we determine have not conducted their recruiting efforts ethically.

 - placing the offending employer on probation for a specified period;

-The Office of Career Services Mailman School allows employers to post positions in rare cases which have a small application fee (for example, civil service examinations with fees).
+We allow employers to post positions in rare cases which have a small application fee (for example, civil service examinations with fees).
 However, we do not post positions which charge students a significant fee (for example, tuition-based work abroad programs; programs with significant required training fees that candidates must pay prior to employment, etc.).

 Employers will offer students a safe and appropriate work environment for students.